Skip to main content

 Working online

-• When you sign in you can choose to start using the online versions of most Office 365 applications straight away.
+• When you sign in you can choose to start using the online versions of most Microsoft 365 applications straight away.

 • Click on the tile with the application you want e.g. Word

-• Office 365 web applications work in the latest versions of Chrome, Firefox, Safari, and Microsoft Edge.
+• Microsoft 365 web applications work in the latest versions of Chrome, Firefox, Safari, and Microsoft Edge.

-• Users of older versions of these browsers may not benefit from the full functionality of Office 365.
+• Users of older versions of these browsers may not benefit from the full functionality of Microsoft 365.

-Registered Herts students can install copies of Office 365 applications on up to 15 personal devices to enable offline working and access to enhanced application functionality.
-You can install Office applications on up to 5 PCs or Macs, on up to 5 tablets, and up to 5 phones.
+Registered Herts students can install copies of Microsoft 365 applications on up to 15 personal devices to enable offline working and access to enhanced application functionality.
+You can install Microsoft applications on up to 5 PCs or Macs, on up to 5 tablets, and up to 5 phones.

-There are lots of different applications within Office 365.
-Visit the Office 365 Training Centre
+There are lots of different applications within Microsoft365.
+Visit the Microsoft 365 Training Centre

 Need help?